 Connecting several European cities is the vast Amsterdam Airport, Schiphol, just a twenty-minute train ride from downtown Amsterdam.
 At this international Airport, you can view a mini-art gallery and masterpieces by Dutch artists such as Van Gogh displayed at the city’s legendary Rijksmuseum.

 This awesome airport also provides bean bags to lounge in while you wait and exercise bicycles that charge your phone as you pedal.
-Travelers can also grab stroopwafels and cheese from its duty-free shops as they relax in posh couches, bean bags, and many other resting areas.
+Travelers can also grab stroopwafels and cheese from its duty-free shops as they relax in posh couches, bean bags, and other resting areas.

 This sophisticated airport has an indoor park where travelers enjoy birds chirping and a viewing terrace for aviation lovers.
 Also, they can pedal exercise bikes near electric outlets, where one can charge a tablet, laptop, or smartphone.